-The Edo-born Ichikawa Yoshikazu (一川芳員) was active circa 1850-70.
-He was pupil of Utagawa Kuniyoshi who sometimes signed as Utagawa Yoshikazu (歌川芳員).
+The Edo-born Isshunsai Yoshikazu (一春齋芳員) was active circa 1850-70.
+A pupil of Utagawa Kuniyoshi, he sometimes signed as Utagawa Yoshikazu (歌川芳員).
 His given names were Jirobei (次郎兵衛) and Jirokichi (次郎吉), and he used various gô (artist pseudonyms: 號), including Isshunsai (一春齋), Issen (一川), and Ichijusai (一寿斎).
 He is known primarily for his Yokohama-e (Yokohama prints: 横浜絵), focusing on foreigners and their customs.
 He also produced fûkeiga (landscapes: 風景画), musha-e (warrior prints: 武者絵) and ehon (woodblock-printed illustrated books: 絵本).

 After the signing of the 1858 treaty between Japan and five western nations (U.S., England, France, Russia, and The Netherlands), the port of Yokohama was opened to foreign trade in July 1859.
 As foreigners from America, Western Europe, and Russia began to arrive, publishers and artists flooded the market with Yokohama-e to take advantage of the opportunity to promote a new genre of ukiyo-e.
 Artists "reported" on the appearance, customs, Japan residences, and native cities of the exotic visitors.
 There might have been government pressure on the publishers to produce positive images of foreigners in Japan as a sign of thriving commerce with the wider world after the demise of the sakoku ("closed country": 鎖国) foreign-relations policy of the Tokugawa shogunate, lasting from 1641 until 1853.